Mercury13/unicodia/README.md

 **I’m in Ukraine torn with war, so I’ll release often.** See “war release” tag in Issues.

 # How to translate?
 * Ask programmer to add localized buttons if needed.
 One button is international for now, A-Z, and it already has Cyrillic version.
+The rest are unchangeable for now… until needed.
 * Download Lang-src/en.uorig from this repo.
   * If you are able to use Git, better use it.
 We’ll be able to work together on one translation.
 * Put Unicodia to writeable location.